Range Angle Response

 | complex vector

-Subarray definition matrix - definition of elements belonging to subarrays
+Subarray definition matrix — definition of elements belonging to the subarrays of

-Define a subarray selection as an M by N matrix.
-M is the number of subarrays and N is the total number of elements in the array.
-Each row of the matrix represents a subarray, and each entry in the row indicates when an element belongs to a subarray.
-If the entry is zero, the element does not belong to the subarray.
-A non-zero entry represents the complex-valued weight applied to the corresponding element.
+Set the selection of the subarray as a matrix M by N. M is the number of subarrays, and N is the total number of elements in the array.
+Each row of the matrix represents a subarray, and each entry in the row indicates when an element belongs to the subarray.
+If the record is zero, then the element does not belong to the subarray.
+A non-zero entry is a complex-valued weight applied to the corresponding element.
 Each row must contain at least one non-zero entry.

-The phase centre of each subarray is at the geometric centre of the subarray.
-The geometric centre of the subarray depends on the parameters Subarray definition matrix and Geometry.
+The phase center of each subarray is located in the geometric center of the subarray.
+The geometric center of the subarray depends on the Subarray definition matrix and Geometry parameters.

 Dependencies